captainzero93/ESP32-LaserCounter/README.md

 ESP32-LaserCounter is an educational project aimed at understanding and experimenting with LIDAR technology and infrared signal manipulation.
 This system simulates various laser speed gun models and provides a platform for researching countermeasure techniques.

 **IMPORTANT:** This project is intended for educational and research purposes only.
-The use of laser jammers or similar devices may be illegal in your jurisdiction.
+The use of "laser jammers" or similar devices may be illegal in your jurisdiction.
 Always check and comply with local laws and regulations before building or using this device.

 ## Schematic